wn9237/rest_spec/markdowns/api/user_post_calendargroups.md

-# Create CalendarGroup
+# Create calendarGroup

-Use this API to create a new CalendarGroup.
+Use this API to create a new calendarGroup.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request